Khreshchatyk (Kyiv Metro)

-In 1976, the station became the first transfer point in the system to the newly opened Obolonsko–Teremkivska Line's (then named Kurenivsko-Chervonoarmiyska Line) Maidan Nezalezhnosti (then called Ploshcha Kalinina but soon renamed to Ploshcha Zhovtnevoi Revolyutsii).
+In 1976, the station became the first transfer point in the system to the newly opened Obolonsko–Teremkivska Line's (then named Kurenivsko-Chervonoarmiiska Line) Maidan Nezalezhnosti (then called Ploshcha Kalinina but soon renamed to Ploshcha Zhovtnevoi Revoliutsii).
 The stations are connected side to side with staircases and an escalator.
 The original corridor, however, proved to be too short and unable to cope with rising passenger traffics and in 1986 a second, longer corridor connected the opposite sides of the stations allowing traffic to be diverted.
 In the future, the longer corridor is planned to be fitted with travelator, speeding up the passenger flow in the longer corridor.

 The station has two vestibules, the first one is built into a restaurant building (now occupied by a shop) on Khreshchatyk Street.
 The second one was opened in 1963 (replacing a large coat of arms of the Ukrainian SSR) and is located on the corner of Instituska and Horodetska streets.

 Behind the station is a set of reversal sidings that continue as a single track service branch into the Obolonsko–Teremkivska Line and the Syretsko-Pecherska Line.
 This is the main artery that is used for interline transit between depots and lines.
 As well as for nighttime stands.